felipeaferreira/felipeaferreira/README.md

 - I live in brazil. :smile:

-- I'm studying Systems Analysis and Development at Faculdade de Tecnologia de Itapetininga.
+- I'm studying Systems Analysis and Development at Faculdade de Tecnologia de Itapetininga. :books:

 - I have been working with IT Support at a school. :desktop_computer: